 A great mask can deliver results after just one use and using the right mask or combination of masks as a consistent part of your routine can help take you to the next level achieving your skin goals.

 A weekly masking ritual can be pure fun, or an essential part of your skincare routine, especially if high pollution, stress, regular travel or exercise are part of your life.
 Anyone can find masking particularly beneficial at season’s change as well, as these power tools can help skin transition gracefully from warm to cool weather or vice versa.

 Hydrating masks are often overlooked as a critical tool for oily and acneic skin types.
-Well hydrated skin actually produces less oil and hydration is half the battle to beating breakouts.
+Well-hydrated skin actually produces less oil and hydration is half the battle to beating breakouts.
 A hydrating mask is a great way to give your skin a deep drink of the calming moisture it needs to get clear without weighing it down or clogging pores with too heavy of a daily moisturizer.
-Start keeping a sample-size of one in your travel toiletry bag.

 Purifying masks generally feature clays or charcoal, which draw excess oil and impurities out of the skin.
 It’s important to be mindful when you reach for a clay or charcoal mask, because a purifying mask can also pull vital moisture out of skin that’s already struggling with dehydration.
-If your skin is depleted or very dehydrated, you can see irritation or even breakouts from this type of mask.
-These masks also work best on well-hydrated skin.
+If your skin is depleted or very dehydrated, reach for hydrating masks rather than these, no matter how appealing purification sounds.

 Multitask: What to do while your mask is on?
 Anything!
 Just set a timer to make sure you don’t leave it in longer than directed, and do you about your business just as you would normally.
-You can mask while you clean, while you watch a favorite show.
+You can mask while you clean (or is it clean while you mask?), you can Netflix, you can catch up on emails....
 If you’re like many New Yorkers, you can put on a mask to give to yourself while you give your employer that extra hour of work from home. ;-)